 While your servers may have a good idea of your key sellers, if you spoke to your chef they’ll likely consider other items to be the stars of the show.
 When it comes to profitably, it’s not all about what sells the most.

 To create a successful restaurant menu, you’ll want to engineer a menu that balances food costs with other pricing factors such as profitability.
 You might even consider using data to look at contribution margins and strategic menu layout too.
-But let’s start with the basics and take a look at some of the items that consistently pull their weight in terms of profitability.

 Low prep plates